eisascience/eisascience.github.io/README.md

 + Spring 2017	Class TA & Mentored teaching, "Public and social-media engagement and the developing ‘avatar’ of an academic professional" for Research in Bioinformatics and Computational Biology with course professor: Eilis Boudreau M.D./Ph.D.

 ## Research Products
-+ “TCR Enrichment Analysis (TEA)” Visualization interface to evaluate differential enrichment of tissue-specific TCR clonotype.
++ [“TCR Enrichment Analysis (TEA)”](https://github.com/eisascience/Wong-Gold-Lewinsohn).
+A web-based visualization interface to evaluate differential enrichment of tissue-specific TCR clonotype.

 ## Awards and Honors
 + 2013 – 2014     Knight Cancer Institute, pre-doctoral funding, OHSU.